-Telecommunications Rights in Quebec
+Telecommunications Rights — Quebec

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-The Internet Code provides similar protections for home internet services.
-You can cancel anytime, though you may owe the remaining balance on a device subsidy.
+The Internet Code mirrors all of that for home internet.
+You can cancel anytime, though if you got a subsidised device, you'll owe the balance.

 When does it apply?